w3c/midgard/DEVELOPMENT.md

 ### `css/midgard.css`

 A pretty basic CSS file.
-It just loads up normalize and ungrid, and then styles the various controls in a pretty general manner.
+It just loads up [normalize][normalize] and [ungrid][ungrid], and then styles the various controls in a pretty general manner.

 There is no magic and no framework.
 The complete built CSS is ~7K.